Learning without Forgetting for Vision-Language Models: Experiment

-{\bf Implementation details:} We deploy all methods with PyTorch~\cite{paszke2019pytorch} and PyCIL~\cite{zhou2023pycil} on Tesla V100.
-We use the \emph{same} network backbone ViT-B/16 for all compared methods for {\em fair comparison}.
+{\bf Implementation details:} We deploy all methods with PyTorch~\cite{paszke2019pytorch} on Tesla V100.
+We use the \emph{same} network backbone, \ie, CLIP with ViT-B/16 for all compared methods for {\em fair comparison}.
 We experiment with two commonly used pre-trained CLIP weights, \ie, OpenAI~\cite{radford2021learning} and OpenCLIP LAION-400M~\cite{ilharco_gabriel_2021_5143773}.
 The model is trained with a batch size of 64 for 5 epochs, and we use SGD with momentum for optimization.
 The learning rate starts from $0.001$ and decays with cosine annealing.
 Following~\cite{rebuffi2017icarl}, we use the herding~\cite{welling2009herding} algorithm to select 20 exemplars per class for rehearsal.
 The context prompt length is set to 3, and the head of self-attention is set to 1.
-The template for classification is the same as~\cite{mu2022slip}.
-The source code will be made publicly available upon acceptance.
+The template for classification in CLIP is kept the same as~\cite{mu2022slip}.